Get the latest from TODAY

 What to do?
 Strike a pose in the reflective Cloud Gate sculpture (affectionately known as the Bean).
 Splash around in the animated Crown Fountain, which literally makes faces at you.
 Join one of the free activities (family yoga, anyone?) on the big lawn or rent bikes from Bike and Roll Chicago or Divvy Bikes Millennium Park to ride to nearby Navy Pier.

 More info: ChooseChicago.com

 Why go?
 Jackson Hole is home to Grand Teton National Park and a world-class ski resort.

 What to do?
-Between its proximity to both national parks and the ski resort, Jackson Hole boasts more outdoor activities than there are hours in the day.
+Jackson Hole boasts more outdoor activities than there are hours in the day.
 You can raft the scenic Snake River, tube down the runs at Snow King Resort in Jackson or explore the magical ice castle and ice skate in Teton Village.

 Where to stay: Hotel Terra Jackson Hole and Teton Mountain Lodge & Spa, both Noble House Hotels, are within walking distance of the chairlifts.
 Both properties have ski packages in the winter and national parks packages in the summer.

 Why go?
 Snorkel in freshwater cenotes (natural pools), swim with manatees and climb ancient Mayan ruins all before the sun sets.